 Reviewer 1:

 Reviewer 1 questioned the phrase “Personal Culture,” and asked us to instead use something like “Changes in Individuals’ Cultural Attitudes.”
 We have not changed this term in our title or throughout the paper.
-“Personal culture,” as outlined in Lizardo’s 2016 ASR piece, is a specific theoretical term that we invoke in hopes of speaking to that debate.
+“Personal culture,” as outlined in Lizardo (2016) in ASR, is a specific theoretical term that we invoke in hopes of speaking to that debate.
 To address the reviewer’s concern about the term, however, we briefly define the term in the introduction and include a greater discussion later in the paper.

 Reviewer 1 also questioned the use of “active updating” to define the model.
 This reviewer suggests that since these questions are not “data questions,” people are not really “updating.”
 We retain the term in our revisions, but we note in our introduction of the model that this term simply refers to changing to a new baseline, not necessarily incorporating new or better information, as the term is sometimes used.
+We also hope using this term will help us make connections to other fields (e.g., political science) where this terminology is more common.

 We remove our discussion of the traveler metaphor, which some reviewers found confusing.

-We follow Reviewer 1’s suggestion and elevate to the introduction the finding that most cultural change, at least on the kinds of items we observe in this project, must come through cohort replacement (Page 3).
+We follow Reviewer 1’s suggestion and elevate to the introduction the finding that most cultural change, at least on the kinds of items we observe in this project, must come through cohort replacement (p.
+3).

-We address Reviewer 1’s question about why we chose the GSS years we did by noting that the panel component of the GSS was only around for these five waves (Page 14).
+We address Reviewer 1’s question about why we chose the GSS years we did by noting that the panel component of the GSS was only around for these five waves (p.
+14).